GeoffreyBetts/mimasV2-clock/README.md

 # mimasV2-clock
 This is a simple project to practice FPGA programming with verilog.
 It will be a 12 hour clock with am/pm display.\
-As devkit only contains 3 7-seg displays, will need an alternate display method; possibly an LCD display.
+As devkit only contains 3 7-seg displays, will need an alternate display method; possibly an LCD display.\
+Programming is done using Xilinx ISE WebPACK 14.7.

 ## Specifications
+- Generate a 1Hz clock signal
+- Count a clock signal in a hh:mm:ss format
-- Accurately count the time in seconds
+- Have an alternating am/pm signal when the time rolls over
-- Display the time in hh:mm:ss am/pm format
+- Display the time on an output device
 - Ability to pause and input a new time

 ## Hardware